jay-k98/flutter_text_decorator/README.md

-# flutter_tex_dec
+# flutter_text_decorator

 ![License](https://img.shields.io/github/license/EXXETA/flutter_tex_dec)

 ![Screenshot of Feature Grid](./documentation/img/overview.png)

-Bring your words to life leveraging flutter_tex_dec with wavy underlines, colorful boxes, speech bubbles and more.
+Bring your words to life leveraging flutter_text_decorator with wavy underlines, colorful boxes, speech bubbles and more.
 Whether you want to highlight important details, add a playful touch or simply stand out.
 The package makes it easy to add personality and flair to your text.

 ## Features